MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-manage-oracle.md

 ## Troubleshooting

-You might encounter several errors from Oracle when the naming syntax is either incorrect or not configured properly.
+You might encounter several errors from Oracle when the naming syntax is either incorrect or not configured properly:

 * ORA-12154: TNS: Could not resolve the connect identifier specified.
 * ORA-12514: TNS: Listener does not currently know of service requested in connect descriptor.